 is a CNRS scientist at LERMA, expert in 3D MHD modeling of stellar and planetary interiors.
 He has supervised 2 PhD students, and has led one DFG postdoc project (300 k€ over 3 years).
 He has recently obtained funding from the Program Emergence SU in order to recruit Charly Pinçon as a postdoc Researcher on a project connected with stellar physics.
 He is leading GENCI projects (2 millions CPU Hours/year), and has access to about 1 millions CPU Hours/years on the mesocentre MesoPSL.
 He will lead WP3, and supervise one post-doc on the numerical simulations of dynamo processes (WP3).
 He is PI of the “Action Pluriannuel Incitative de Physique Stellaire” that aims to coordinate projects on stellar physics at Observatoire de Paris.

-Besides the leaders of the workpackages, collaborators on this project bring complementary expertise on MHD resistivity and the Hall effect (P. Marchand, G. Chabrier), 3D second collapse simulations (A. Bhandare, M. Gonzalez), dynamo processes (R. Raynaud, C. Pinçon) accretion/ejection/outflows in protostars (S. Cabrit, J. Bouvier, J. Ferreira, C. Zanni, F. Louvet, B. Tessore, G. Pantolmos), protostellar evolutionary models (L. Amard), the SPIRou and CRIRES+ instruments (A. Carmona, O. Kochukhov), optical and near-IR spectroscopy and photometry of young stars (D. Shulyak, S. Alencar, A. sousa, A. Carmona, G. Duchêne, X. Bonfils), interferometry (K. Perraut), magnetic and magnetosphere mapping (C. Folsom, O. Kochukhov, S. Gregory, J. Morin), and X-ray observations of protostars (N. Grosso).
+Besides the leaders of the workpackages and the student and post-docs working in each workpackage, collaborators on this project bring complementary expertise on MHD resistivity and the Hall effect (P. Marchand, G. Chabrier), 3D second collapse simulations (A. Bhandare, M. Gonzalez), dynamo processes (R. Raynaud, C. Pinçon) accretion/ejection/outflows in protostars (S. Cabrit, J. Bouvier, J. Ferreira, C. Zanni, F. Louvet, B. Tessore, G. Pantolmos), the SPIRou and CRIRES+ instruments (A. Carmona, O. Kochukhov), optical and near-IR spectroscopy and photometry of young stars (D. Shulyak, S. Alencar, A. Carmona, G. Duchêne, X. Bonfils), interferometry (K. Perraut), magnetic and magnetosphere mapping (C. Folsom, O. Kochukhov, S. Gregory, J. Morin), and X-ray observations of protostars (N. Grosso).

 The PROMETHEE project aims at exploring the magnetism of protostars during the embedded phase of star formation, and at understanding its origin, evolution and impact.
 Until now this phase has been poorly explored.
 Yet, we believe that protostars should host very strong magnetic fields, due to (i) the strong and collimated jets we observe, and (ii) the predicted convective interior conducive to dynamo processes.
 Recent advances in instrumentation and numerical developments, allows us today to reach the protostar surface through its thick envelope, and measure its magnetic field and the properties of the magnetosphere.
 At the same time, our progress in numerical modeling of MHD processes of collapsing cores, stratified stellar interiors, and accretion flows, allow us to model the dynamo processes in protostars interacting with its disk, taking into account realistic initial conditions from the collapse phase, and to model the accretion flows.